Mummy: New Zealand

 Some Māori tribes from New Zealand would keep mummified heads as trophies from tribal warfare.
 They are also known as Mokomokai.
 In the 19th century, many of the trophies were acquired by Europeans who found the tattooed skin to be a phenomenal curiosity.
 Westerners began to offer valuable commodities in exchange for the uniquely tattooed mummified heads.
-The heads were later put on display in museums, 16 of which being housed across France alone.
-In 2010, the Rouen City Hall of France returned one of the heads to New Zealand, despite earlier protests by the Culture Ministry of France.
+The heads were later put on display in museums, 16 of them in France alone.
+In 2010, at a ceremony in the Hôtel de Ville in Rouen, Rouen City Council returned one of the heads to New Zealand, despite earlier protests by the Culture Ministry of France.

-There is also evidence that some Maori tribes may have practiced full-body mummification, though the practice is not thought to have been widespread.
-The discussion of Maori mummification has been historically controversial, with some experts in past decades claiming that such mummies have never existed.
-Contemporary science does now acknowledge the existence of full-body mummification in the culture.
-There is still controversy, however, as to the nature of the mummification process.
-Some bodies appear to be spontaneously created by the natural environment, while others exhibit signs of deliberate practices.
-General modern consensus tends to agree that there could be a mixture of both types of mummification, similar to that of the ancient Egyptian mummies.
+There is also evidence that some Māori tribes may have practiced full-body mummification, though the practice is not thought to have been widespread.
+The discussion of Māori mummification has been historically controversial, with some experts in past decades claiming that such mummies have never existed.

+The historical significance of full-body mummification within Māori culture is acknowledged by science, although there is still debate as to the nature of their exact mummification processes.
+Some mummies appear to have been spontaneously created by the natural environment, while others exhibit signs of direct human involvement.
+Generally, modern consensus tends to agree that there could have been a mixture of both types of mummification, similar to that of the Ancient Egyptian culture.